Description

 One of the finest methods I know for increasing your strength is to fill the gaps in your development – and in the modern era there is arguably no gap larger and more imposing than our lack of grip strength.

-My soon-to-be released 21-day challenge Kung Fu Grip aims to fix that.
+My 21-day challenge Kung Fu Grip aims to fix that.

 In this challenge you will learn: